OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-32.md

 So Moses assigned to the sons of Gad, the sons of Reuben, and the half-tribe of Manasseh son of Joseph, the kingdom of Sihon king of the Amorites and the kingdom of Og king of Bashan—the land with its cities and the surrounding territories.

 ## Numbers 32:34
-The sons of Gad built Dibon, Ataroth, Aroer,
+The descendants of Gad constructed Dibon, Ataroth, Aroer,

 ## Numbers 32:35
 Atroth-shophan, Jazer, Jogbehah,